almeidaErick/C-.NetCore/README.md

 C# & .NetCore

-Simple Programs to understand basic concepts of C# and .NET Core
+Simple Programs to understand basic concepts of C# and .NET Core.